 In addition to standard commercial policies, Echelon Insurance also excels in niche business lines, including Surety, Commercial Automobile, and Specialty Programs.
 Since 2016, the Company has grown its Commercial Lines Management and underwriting teams to include seasoned experts with proven track-records and deep networks in their respective markets.
-Commercial Lines represents \$96 million, and 34% of the Company's business.
+Commercial Lines represents \$150 million, and 34% of the Company's business as at December 31, 2018.

-With a now-profitable portfolio and an experienced and connected management team, steps are underway to expand the Company's commercial product offering into Ontario, Quebec and Alberta.
+With a now-profitable portfolio and an experienced and connected management team, steps are underway to expand Echelon's commercial product offering into Ontario, Quebec and Alberta.
 Echelon Insurance will target underserved and specialty brokers, offering flexible, risk-underwritten coverage.